The Princess Margaret Trail

 Unfortunately, Hurricane Matthew, the deadliest hurricane since 2005, damaged some parts of the overwater section of the Trail so, in 2018 it was relocated close to the cliff face where it did valuable service for five years until 2023.

-Following a substantial rockfall from the cliff above in 2022, it was decided to bite the bullet and, learning the lessons from the past, recreate the overwater section to a much more robust engineering standard which was opened in mid-2023.The number of piers used has been doubled compared with the original structure and the technique used to secure those piers to the seabed significantly improved.
-The result is a construction which should be several times more robust than the original and should provide service for years to come.
+Following a substantial rockfall from the cliff above in 2022, it was decided to bite the bullet and, learning the lessons from the past, recreate the overwater section to a much more robust engineering standard which was opened in mid-2023.The number of piers used was doubled compared with the original structure and the technique used to secure those piers to the seabed significantly improved.
+The result was a construction which was several times more robust than the original and should have provided service for years to come.

 The Action Bequia Board acknowledges that all our infrastructure efforts are owned by the government of Saint Vincent and the Grenadines and effectively the people of Bequia.
 However, we will continue to maintain what we have created.